mpielow1993/ruby--rails--projects--team_impact_repo/README.md

     b.
 Remove any completed order placed within the system.
         i.
 When logged in as an admin, go to the 'Admin' section of the sidebar, then click 'Search', then click 'Orders'. ii.
 A 'Delete' button should appear for each completed order record.
 Click on this. iii.
-If the Order record is deleted successfully, a notification will appear at the top of the screen.
+An alert will appear, asking for confirmation to delete the selected Order record.
+Click 'Yes'. iv.
+If the Order record is deleted successfully, a green success notification will appear at the top of the screen saying 'Order successfully removed'.

   10. Registrations